 What this and studies like it have revealed is that it is possible to alter the oral flora in a manner that makes humans less prone to various diseases.
 However, science is not yet at a point where doctors can identify the ideal mix and balance and then make changes to achieve it.

 What is clear is that certain foods and beverages and certainly tobacco use can change the oral microbiome for the worse, and you can protect your health by limiting your intake of those items.
 Ahn stressed that it was not yet clear if better oral hygiene could help moderate and heavy drinkers avoid this disruption to their oral microbiomes.
 Alcohol consumption is linked to poor health, and at this time, there is nothing known that you can do to offset those negative effects besides not drinking.

 Achieve a Balanced Oral Microbiome

 You can balance your oral microbiome by balancing your diet and limiting your intake of beverages and foods known to disrupt that stability.
 It is also crucial that you brush and floss regularly to avoid plaque and tartar buildup.
-You should also visit Scottsdale Dental Excellence every six months to have an oral hygienist clean your teeth and Jeffrey D. Clark, DDS, examine your teeth, gums, and other aspects of your health.
+You should also visit Scottsdale Cosmetic Dentistry Excellence every six months to have an oral hygienist clean your teeth and Jeffrey D. Clark, DDS, examine your teeth, gums, and other aspects of your health.
 Call us at 480 585 1853 with any questions you may have and to schedule your checkup.